Neo-Hao/grokking-relational-database-design/chapter_01/README.md

 SELECT * FROM product;
 ```

 6. You should see records on a table.

-### Using the prepared MySQL script

 Now you have loaded the script.
 To query the database and table created by the script, you will need to navigate to the MySQL console environment.
 You can do this by running the following command:

 ```
 mysql -u root